Your Fort Collins taproom's Wix site shows a tap list that went stale three releases ago

 Exactly what you get

 A site that runs itself.
 The tap list pulls from your POS system so it is always right, events take bookings instead of emails, and pages rank for the searches that bring people to Old Town.
 Inquiries land in your CRM, and your team edits content without touching code.
-It connects to the same data as your business intelligence dashboards so marketing sees what is working.
+It connects to the same data as your business intelligence (BI) dashboards so marketing sees what is working.

 How to choose a developer in Fort Collins